 This course is delivered by Professor David Brayshaw and Professor John Methven.
-It runs from January to February 2024.
-Apply by 19 December 2023.
+It runs during April and May 2025.

 You will be able to handle quantitative weather and climate data, including complex geographical and forecast information, and perform simple processing and analysis tasks in Python.